matthias-reis/carda-gatsby/content/articles/2020/07/these-are-not-your-dreams-sleepmakeswaves.md

 "We suspect our listeners around the world can look at their own situation and reflect on that phrase without needing a specific interpretation from us of what this art 'means.'"

-("Wir vermuten, dass unsere Zuhörer⋆innen auf der ganzen Welt ihre persönliche Situation betrachten und über diesen Satz nachdenken können, ohne dabei eine spezifische Interpretation dessen zu benötigen, was Kunst für uns 'bedeutet'")
+("Wir vermuten, dass unsere Zuhörer\*innen auf der ganzen Welt ihre persönliche Situation betrachten und über diesen Satz nachdenken können, ohne dabei eine spezifische Interpretation dessen zu benötigen, was Kunst für uns 'bedeutet'")

 </blockquote>